kl2c-co-uk/tface/tface.pip/twoclass.md

 def process_datapoint() has a line where it writes that out
 - that's fine

-tried to setup a home-training machine - but - there's a bios password
+tried to setup a home-training machine. i'm going to fork the project and send that tot he training m achine

 YoloPipe.cs will need to be updated to handle the extra dimension. i should also fix the bubbles and allow "default accept" for this.